CitizenOneX/vcam-base/README.md

 - output file name is Filters.dll (unlike original VCam.ax)
 - the project is extended to have `x64` platform configuration
 - Requires Intel [realsense2](https://github.com/IntelRealSense/librealsense) for interface with Realsense devices
+- Requires DirectX11/Direct3D11 in the Windows 10 SDK.

 ## How to use